-An incomplete deck of 51 playing cards (the Six of Diamonds is missing), with two Joker cards and game instruction card (in Spanish), contained in a two-piece, red velveteen lined cardboard box.
-On the outside of the box are attached two playing cards on each face, displaying the design on the front of each card.
-The design on the face of each card is a coloured print of the ancient Greek statue, the Diskobolos, situated next to a hoisted Australian flag.
-Below is the inscription: '1956/OLYMPIC GAMES/MELBOURNE/AUSTRALIA'.
+A complete deck of 52 playing cards (although no Joker cards) contained in a two-piece, green velveteen lined cardboard box.
+On the outside of the box is a label featuring the text, in Spanish: 'NAIPES/SUPERFICIE PLASTICA/FOURNIER/VITORIA/(ESPANA)' (Translation: 'Plastic Coated Playing Cards' followed by manufacturer details).
+On the face of each card is a coloured print of a kangaroo standing next to a hoisted Australian flag.
+Below, encapsulated within a wreath, is the inscription: '1956/Olympic Games/MELBOURNE/AUSTRALIA'.
 Featured on the Four of Clubs card is the manufacturer's details, along with a manually stamped Playing Card Tax Stamp, which is required under Spanish Law.
 Curiously, the tax stamp is of the type dating from 1960-1964, with an eagle coat-of-arms on a plain background, with the text: 'TIMBRE DEL ESTADO/EXPORTACION'.
-Furthermore, a date is also manually stamped on the card, confirming the year 1962.
-This means, that, although the deck may well have been manufactured in 1956, it was not marketed until 1962.
+Furthermore, a date is also manually stamped on the card, confirming the year 1964.
+This means, that, although the deck may well have been manufactured in 1956, it was not marketed until 1964.